-A hard drive with a damaged read/write head requires special imaging approach.
-This is because the sectors in the range of the damaged head will be much more difficult to read than the rest of the data.
-Trying to read sectors with a damaged head adds a lot of time to the process and can cause more damage to the hard drive.
+A hard drive with a damaged headstack requires a special imaging approach.
+This is because the sectors in the range of a damaged head will be much more difficult and time-consuming to read than the rest of the data.
+Furthermore, reading sectors with a damaged head may cause more damage to the hard drive.

-Using the Atola Insight Forensic, technician can identify the damaged read/write head and then adjust the imaging approach to start by reading from good heads and then going back to the damaged heads.
+Atola Insight Forensic identifies the damaged read/write heads and allows adjusting the imaging settings in order to read from good heads first and then return to the damaged heads to complete the imaging.

-Whenever head failure happens during imaging, the Atola Insight software informs the operator about the issue so that the failing head can be disabled immediately before more damage is done.
+Should a head failure occur during imaging, Insight will inform about the issue so that the head can be disabled before more damage is caused to the media.

 Physical head swap is always a challenge.
-Certain hard drive designs make the process extremely complicated, and in some cases, donor parts can be very difficult or even impossible to acquire.
-Whatever the case, physical recovery cases can be time consuming and expensive, and being able to image head-by-head can often save a technician the need to attempt a head swap.
+Certain hard drive designs make the process extremely complicated, and in some cases, donor parts are difficult or even impossible to acquire.
+On top of that, physical recovery cases are time-consuming and expensive.

 Insight's ability to disable a damaged head and safely image evidence from the rest of the drive may help avoid the need of head swap.
 This gives Insight users a significant technical advantage.